Manuscript Archive Project

 We are extremely grateful for your ongoing support.

-A summary of the findings of the Archive Project can be seen in the Catalogue of Ibn Arabi’s Works.
-There is also a more detailed searchable on-line database, which is available to MIAS members who are undertaking academic research into Ibn Arabi’s heritage.
-To apply for access to this and the digital archive, please contact librarian@ibnarabisociety.org.
+A summary of the original findings of the Archive Project (until 2019) can be found in the Catalogue of Ibn ʿArabi’s Works.
+MIAS members who are undertaking academic research into Ibn ʿArabi’s heritage can also apply to access the original website, which contains a more detailed and searchable database.
+To apply for access to this and for queries about the digital library, please contact librarian@ibnarabisociety.org.